Welcome to the online press kit for Michelle Gale

 Mindful Parenting Educator Michelle Gale has been there.
 Working at Twitter and other high-tech start-ups while raising two sons, she felt all these emotions.
 Then she found an answer that parents often miss in the mayhem: being present in each moment.

-That simple shift – learning to embrace life in the moment, especially when it is messy, is at the heart of Michelle’s new book, “Mindful Parenting In A Messy World – Living With Presence And Parenting With Purpose.”
+That simple shift – learning to embrace life in the moment, especially when it is messy, is at the heart of Michelle’s book, “Mindful Parenting In A Messy World – Living With Presence And Parenting With Purpose.”

 – Meet conflict with compassion and curiosity